robbohn/Whirlwind/LESSON04/README.md

-# LESSON 4: Versioning and Storing our work safely
+# LESSON 4: Versioning & storing our work safely

-> Where we track our changes
+> Where we track our changes and make us able to revert back when we screw up

 ## GIT
 > Local Version Control